 Matt Thomas will talk to Winton to see if wet signatures are required.

-A motion was made to make 2 sign for entrances and a pool banner for $250.
+A motion was made to make 2 signs for entrances and a pool banner for $250.
 It was seconded and passed.

 Drop box for votes will be at pool, Jan Powell will do.